 Hudson's younger students will start going to class five days

-The Board of Education on Monday night unanimously approved having the district pre-kindergarten through fifth-graders go back to school five days a week, citing high parent comfort with the move plus the difficulties reported by parents that the younger students have with remote learning.
+The Board of Education Oct.
+12 unanimously approved having the district pre-kindergarten through fifth-graders go back to school five days a week, citing high parent comfort with the move plus the difficulties reported by parents that the younger students have with remote learning.

 The school board voted 4-1 to have students at the middle school also return to the buildings five days, with board member Alisa Wright casting the dissenting vote.
 She said that while the feedback the board received from parents supported all-in education for the younger students, the older students, who were more independent, were doing better.
 Also, she said that while a majority of parents were still comfortable or very comfortable in sending their children to school five days, it was a smaller percentage than parents of younger students reported.

 However, the school board rejected having the district’s high school students go five days, with board president David Zuro and vice president Steve DiMauro voting yes, and board members Wright, James Field and Tom Tobin voting no.